Hans Vanaken: Club Brugge

 On 15 January 2020, Vanaken became the first player since Jan Ceulemans in 1986 to win back-to-back Belgian Golden Shoe awards.
 Vanaken won the award on the back of 20 goals and 7 assists during 2019.
 Club Brugge would win their third title in five seasons when the 2019-20 campaign was halted in March due to the COVID-19 pandemic, with one round to go in the regular season.
-The play-offs were cancelled, and CLub were crowned champions by virtue of being top.
+The play-offs were cancelled, and the club were crowned champions by virtue of being top.

 On 20 May 2021, Vanaken scored twice as Brugge drew 3–3 with rivals Anderlecht to retain the Belgian First Division A title, winning it for the fourth time in six years and 17th time overall.
 It was the first time since 1973 that Club Brugge had been crowned champions at Anderlecht's ground and the first time since 1976–77 and 1977–78 that Brugge had won back-to-back league titles.

 Vanaken went on to help inspire Club to a third successive title in 2022, their first three-in-a-row since the 1970s, as they overhauled long-time leaders Union Saint-Gilloise in the play-offs, something that would happen again for Club's next title in 2023-24.
-On 6 November 2024, Vanaken scored the winning goal from the penalty spot in a 1-0 win over Aston Villa in the UEFA Champions League.
+On 6 November 2024, Vanaken scored the winning goal from the penalty spot in a 1–0 win over Aston Villa in the UEFA Champions League.

-Vanaken won his third golden shoe in February 2025, which brought him level with Jan Ceulemans and Wilfried van Moer.
-Only Paul van Himst has won the award more times (4 times).
+Vanaken won his third golden shoe in February 2025, which brought him level with Jan Ceulemans and Wilfried Van Moer.
+Only Paul Van Himst has won the award more times (4 times).